 Computer Use Policy

-- Food and/or drinks (including water bottles) are not allowed in the facility at any time.
+- Food and/or drinks (including water bottles) are not allowed in computer labs at any time

-- Children (under the 18) are not allowed to use computer equipment unless they are current Folsom Lake College students.
+- Children (under 18) are not allowed to use computer equipment unless they are current Folsom Lake College students

-- Students are to supply their own headphones for sound control.
+- Bring your own headphones for sound control.

 - Pets are not allowed, except for service animals.

-- Software may not be copied from the computers or network drives.
+- Software may not be copied from computers or network drives

-- Installing any software or games on college computers is prohibited.
+- Installing software or games on computers is prohibited

 Internet Use Policy